 The Adriel Ely Store Has A Long and Notable History Of Connections To Who’s Who In Watertown History

-The stone building was built in 1828 by Levi Beebee, of Beebee Island fame, who constructed a cotton mill on the island as well as what was known as the Second Presbyterian Church on the corner of Factory and Mechanic Streets in which his mill employees worshipped on Sunday.
+The stone building was built in 1828 by Levi Beebee, of Beebee Island fame, who constructed a cotton mill on the island as well as what was known as the Second Presbyterian Church on the corner of Factory and Mechanic Streets, in which his mill employees worshipped on Sunday.
 When his mill was destroyed by fire in 1831, Mr. Beebee saw his hopes go up in flames, too.
 So discouraged at the loss, he sold the stone building on the corner of Washington and Stone Street to Adriel Ely and moved to Ohio.

-Born in Lyme, Conn., in 1791, Adriel Ely would be one of the early settlers of Watertown with the likes of Henry Coffeen, Hart Massey, Orville Hungerford, Jabez Foster, Jasan Fairbanks, Perley Keyes, Isaac H. Bronson, George W. Knowlton, William Smith, Micah Sterling, Loveland Paddock, Henry Keep, Norris Woodruff, Eli Farwell and George C. Sherman.
+Born in Lyme, Conn., in 1791, Adriel Ely would be one of the early settlers of Watertown with the likes of Henry Coffeen, Hart Massey, Orville Hungerford, Jabez Foster, Jasan Fairbanks, Perley Keyes, Isaac H. Bronson, George W. Knowlton, William Smith, Micah Sterling, Loveland Paddock, Henry Keep, Norris Woodruff, Eli Farwell, and George C. Sherman.

 As John A. Haddock would write in Growth of a Century, published in 1894–

 Adriel Ely was another man of marked individuality in Watertown.
-He was a merchant, United States pension agent, and a manufacturer of patash—his old “ashery” standing on the north side of Factory Street, close to the bank of the river.
+He was a merchant, United States pension agent, and a manufacturer of potash—his old “ashery” standing on the north side of Factory Street, close to the bank of the river.
 For many of his late years of merchandising he occupied the stone building lately (1894) demolished for the new bank building, in the second story of which James F. Starbuck, Lurthur J. Dorwin, Lotus Ingalls and John A. Haddock were law students in 1841-1843, with the distinguished firm of Lansing & Sherman.

 In 1826, Adriel Ely would marry Evelina Foster, daughter of Judge Jabez Foster and Hannah Hungerford Foster.
 Judge Foster’s residence was the previous structure where the Paddock Mansion/Historical Society sits today.
-That year, Adriel Ely would build his home where the Watertown Daily Times building currently is.
+That year, Adriel Ely would build his home where the Watertown Daily Times building is.
 It, too, would be greatly modified and unrecognizable over the years.

 The Times would write of the Ely store in 1894 when the old building was razed–